radicle-unofficial/proposals/LBP.md

 ## Functional Description

-This is a proposal to reward the LBP holders that bought RADs in LBP and never sold their RADs.

-It's being proposed that distrubute 151614.2475 RAD from Radicle Treasury to [LBP holders][hd] who holds 559728.7298901365 RAD from LBP till now.
+It's being proposed that distrubuting 151614.2475 RAD from Radicle Treasury with 6 months' lock time to [the LBP holders][hd] who holds 559728.7298901365 RAD from the LBP till now.

+1. Count the LBP holders, maybe base on [this script][ts]
+2. Distribute RAD to the holders

 ## Purpose